Leiden-Cell-Observatory/Leiden-Cell-Observatory.github.io/docs/courses/photocompetition2026.md

 ## Judging criteria
 Entries will be evaluated based on:

-•	visual impact
+•	Visual impact

-•	originality
+•	Originality

-•	technical quality
+•	Technical quality

-•	scientific relevance
+•	Scientific relevance

 In the event of equal evaluation, the jury’s decision will be final.
 No correspondence about the results will be entered into.